Boldly following Jesus, we love all people and work to build a compassionate, just, and peaceful world.

 As together we listen intently to God’s voice of justice ringing across the world, your pastors are, alongside many of you, taking up the hard work of dismantling racism in our own lives and the systems by which we order our lives.

 We are grateful for the significant opportunities for learning and changing made possible by Eddie Moore, Jr.’s 21-Day Race Equity Challenge, and we hope you have chosen to take up this challenge with us.
-It is merely a starting place, of course, but we look forward to processing the experience with others in the congregation on Saturday, June 27th at 9am.
+It is merely a starting place, of course.
+Continue to engage in this resource and others we will share on the resources page.

 While we look forward to the important work of learning and changing with you and the congregation, we have also begun working on ourselves together as a pastoral team.
 One result of that development is the Saint Luke’s Pastors’ Statement of Commitment to Anti-Racism below.